-Tori Roloff, Baby Jackson & Zach Visit Walt Disney Studios, ‘LPBW’ Fans Gush At Special, Personalized Tour
+Tori Roloff, Baby Jackson, And Zach Visit Walt Disney Studios, ‘LPBW’ Fans Gush At Special, Personalized Tour

-Tori Roloff, Zach and Baby Jackson recently went on an unforgettable Walt Disney Studios tour.
+Tori Roloff, Zach, and Baby Jackson recently went on an unforgettable Walt Disney Studios tour.
 Unlike the average day in the legendary studio, however, Tori and her family ended up spending the day with iconic Disney artist Mike Gabriel and his family, who gave the Roloffs some VIP treatment.

-As revealed in Tori’s latest Instagram post, her family was not just able to see the sights and sounds of Walt Disney Studios; they were also able to personally visit some special spots such as Walt Disney’s own office.
-Needless to say, Tori, Zach and even baby Jackson completely enjoyed the tour.
+As revealed in Tori’s latest Instagram post, her family was not just able to see the sights and sounds of Walt Disney Studios; they were also able to personally visit some special spots, such as Walt Disney’s own office.
+Needless to say, Tori, Zach, and even baby Jackson completely enjoyed the tour.
 The Little People, Big World star summarized her family’s experience in her latest upload’s brief caption.

 “Wow.
 I can’t even explain the magic that happened today.
 My Disney heart is so full.
 We got to meet the legend @themikegabrielart and his UHMAZING daughters @kelseyflynnrodriguez and @_bridgetgabriel and they toured us around Walt Disney studios.
 It was a dream.
 We got to stand in Walt Disney’s actual office.
 I have to say I almost shed a tear.
 Such an icon.”